What is a Law Librarian?

 AALL has other initiatives in access to justice, including:

-- Outreach to other organizations including the SRLN - see An “Outsider’s” View provided by Katherine Alteneder, SRLN Coordinator, who attended the 2014 AALL Annual meeting as VIP guest
+- Outreach to other organizations including the SRLN - see An “Outsider’s” View provided by Katherine Alteneder, SRLN Coordinator, on page 4 in the December 2014 Access to Justice Members' Briefing (opens as PDF) who attended the 2014 AALL Annual meeting as VIP guest.

 The AALL website provides online resources for all types of law libraries:

-- Government Law Libraries (formerly State, County and Court) - see also, The Value of Public Law Library, A Guide for Government and Court Decision Makers
+- Government Law Libraries (formerly State, County and Court)- see also, The Value of Public Law Library, A Guide for Government and Court Decision Makers (opens as PDF)

 - Private Law Libraries and Information Professionals